 Our product candidates are in early stages of development, with our most advanced product candidates only in Phase 2 development.
 Before obtaining marketing approval from health authorities for the sale of our product candidates, we or our partners must conduct extensive preclinical studies and clinical trials to demonstrate the safety and efficacy of the product candidates in humans.
 Preclinical studies and clinical trials are expensive, take several years to complete and may not yield results that support further clinical development or product approvals.

 The design of a clinical trial can determine whether its results will support approval of a product, and flaws in the design of a clinical trial may not become apparent until the clinical trial is well advanced.
 Because we have limited experience designing clinical trials, we may be unable to design and execute a clinical trial to support regulatory approval.

 In addition, there is a high failure rate for drugs and biologic products proceeding through clinical trials and failure can occur at any stage of testing.
 For example, despite the results of preclinical and Phase 1 studies of NGM621, our Phase 2 CATALINA clinical trial evaluating NGM621 in patients with GA secondary to AMD did not meet its primary endpoint.
 Since Merck did not elect to exercise its option to license NGM621 and its related compounds, further development of NGM621 is primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of NGM621 unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.
 Similarly, our Phase 2b ALPINE 2/3 trial evaluating aldafermin in patients with F2/F3 NASH did not meet its primary endpoint and, as a result, we decided to suspend further development of aldafermin in patients with F2/F3 NASH, allowing for the reallocation of resources to advancing our other programs.
-For more information, refer to the risk factor titled "Aldafermin is, and NGM313 (MK-3655) was, being developed, for the treatment of NASH, an indication for which there are no approved products.
-This makes it difficult to predict the timing, cost and potential success of their continued clinical development, if any, and regulatory approval for the treatment of NASH, or otherwise."
 Further development of aldafermin is primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of aldafermin unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.